-Three or so years ago while my parents were in town on a visit Bevan arranged for all of us to take a private tour of San Francisco City Hall (see above photo).
-During said tour my mom and my dad and I stood for pictures in front of the bust of Harvey Milk, climbed to the top of the dome and sat in on a meeting of the Board of Supervisors, a group of eleven elected officials who create the city's laws.
+Three or so years ago while my parents were in town on a visit Bevan arranged for all of us to take a private tour of San Francisco City Hall.
+During said tour my mom and my dad and I stood for pictures in front of the bust of Harvey Milk, climbed to the top of the dome and sat in on a meeting of the Board of Supervisors, a group of eleven elected officials who create the City's laws.
 My mom was so in awe of the building's beauty that she sent Bevan and I a framed photo that she'd taken of us during the tour almost immediately after she returned home to Michigan.
 It's for all of those reasons that I find it so special that a couple of weeks ago I received the following letter from the Board of Supervisors in the mail.
-The aforementioned letter, which boasts the seal of the City and County of San Francisco, is dated September 9, 2015 and contains the following words:
+The letter, which boasts the seal of the City and County of San Francisco, is dated September 9, 2015 and contains the following words:

 Dear Corey Lambert: